 Some states apply theories of negligence that can reduce or eliminate the driver's responsibility for injuries where the injured person's actions were also negligent.
 These are referred to as contributory and comparative negligence.

-- Contributory Negligence - May eliminate driver liability altogether where the victim's own negligence contributed to the car accident.
+- Contributory Negligence — This may eliminate driver liability altogether, where the victim's own negligence contributed to the car accident.

-- Comparative Negligence - May reduce driver liability where the victim's negligence contributed to the car accident.
+- Comparative Negligence — This may reduce the at-fault driver's liability where the victim's negligence contributed to the car accident.

 Comparative negligence is further divided into two categories:

-- Pure Contributory Negligence — Permits accident victims to recover some compensation for their injuries regardless of their own negligence, even when they were more at fault than the other driver.
+- Pure Contributory Negligence — Permits the injured party to recover some compensation for their damages despite their own negligence, even when they were more at fault than the other driver.

-- Modified Comparative Negligence — Limits accident victims recovery where their fault exceeds a particular degree of responsibility.
-In some states the victim cannot recover where they are more than 50% responsible.
+- Modified Comparative Negligence — Limits car accident injury victims' recovery where their fault exceeds a particular degree of responsibility.
+In some states, the victim cannot recover where they are more than 50% responsible.